To integrate Horizon pod federations with Workspace ONE Access, make sure that you meet the requirements listed here.

-- Workspace ONE Access supports the Cloud Pod Architecture feature in Horizon 6.2 and later, for both applications and desktops.
+- Workspace ONE Access supports the Cloud Pod Architecture feature for both applications and desktops.

 - You can integrate a maximum of 10 pod federations with the Workspace ONE Access service.
 Each federation can contain up to 7 pods.